zackw/cxxfmt/README.md

   * `std::string str() const`
   * `const char *str() const`
   * `const char *c_str() const`
+  * `const char *what() const` (this last allows passing `std::exception` objects directly to a format call).

+## Exceptions

+`fmt::format` itself guarantees not to throw exceptions under any circumstances whatsoever.
+However, function calls within the argument list (including implicitly generated calls to `str`, `c_str`, `what`, and conversion operators) may still throw.

+If an exception occurs within `format`, it will be trapped, and a placeholder (`[exception]`, surrounded by VT-220 reverse video escapes) will replace either the substitution that failed, or the entire string.
+If even that can't be made to work (for instance, if memory allocation fails during construction of the placeholder string), `format` will call `std::terminate`.

-## Type Mismatch Handling
+## Parameter Mismatch Handling

-It is unfortunately not possible to make type mismatch a compile-time error, since it depends on the contents of the format string.
+It is unfortunately not possible to make mismatches between the format string and the substitution arguments a compile-time error, since we would have to inspect the contents of the format string to do so.
-However, the library guarantees to detect and safely handle type mismatch at runtime, as follows:
+However, the library guarantees to detect and safely handle mismatches at runtime, as follows:

+* If there are more arguments than required by the format string, the excess arguments are ignored.

+* If there are fewer arguments than required, the substitution markers that don't correspond to arguments will produce the placeholder string `[missing]`, surrounded by VT-220 reverse video escapes.

 * If you don't specify a type code, it will be derived from the actual type of the datum.
 Doing this is encouraged whenever you don't need